miurla/babyagi-ui/README.md

 - [x] User input & parallel tasking. ([🦌 BabyDeerAGI](https://twitter.com/yoheinakajima/status/1666313838868992001))
 - [x] API updates support (gpt-3.5-turbo-0613/gpt-3.5-turbo-16k-0613/gpt-4-0613)
 - [x] Skills Class allows for easy skill creation ([🧝 BabyElfAGI](https://twitter.com/yoheinakajima/status/1678443482866933760))
+- [x] Aggregate the logic of the agent in the backend.
+- [x] Add hooks to make it easier to handle the agent on the frontend.
 - [ ] Support the Llama2 model 🦙

 and more ...